 By-Law No 1 of the Canadian Biomaterials Society

 Important Notes

+Ammendment Notes:

-The following pages contain the By-Law No 1 (Constitution) of the Canadian Biomaterials Society.
+2001: The following pages contain the By-Law No 1 (Constitution) of the Canadian Biomaterials Society.
 The By-Law No 1 reflect the changes proposed as a result of a committee appointed by the CBS Board of Directors.

 The mandate of the committee was to evaluate the original constitution and propose changes that will better reflect the current state of the Society and consisted of the following individuals: Charles Doillon, David Courtman, Hasan Uludag, Rosalind Labow, Stephane Levesque, Paul Santerre (chair).

 The proposed changes were unanimously adopted at the Annual General Meeting of the Canadian Biomaterials Society, June 8, 2001, Halifax, Nova Scotia, Canada.
-The By-Law No 1 was edited to reflect the approved changes by the CBS President (2002-2004), Hasan Uludag, on May 22, 2003, at Edmonton, Alberta, Canada.Larry Unsworth(chair), Mark Filiaggi
+The By-Law No 1 was edited to reflect the approved changes by the CBS President (2002-2004), Hasan Uludag, on May 22, 2003, at Edmonton, Alberta, Canada.

+2013:

+By-Law No 1 (Constitution) of the Canadian Biomaterials Society corporation was re-evaluated in light of the new government regulations for not-for-profit status.
+The committee consisted of the following individuals: Larry Unsworth(chair), Mark Filiaggi, Rosalind Labow, Isabelle Catelas.

+The proposed changes were unanimously adopted at the Annual General Meeting of the Canadian Biomaterials Society, XXX, 2013, Halifax, Nova Scotia, Canada.
+The By-Law No 1 was edited to reflect the approved changes by the CBS President (2014), Larry D Unsworth, on XXX, 2014, at Halifax, Nova Scotia, Canada.

 BY-LAW NO.1